rkiddy/calaccess/README.md

 Consists of scripts for downloading and importing the data, and a flask application for displaying the data.

+The directories for the project parts are:

+- importing - the scripts that manage the data import process
+- imports_www - flask application to examine the results of am inpport
+- calaccess_www - flask application for navigating the data

 The download.py script is fairly simple.
 It will download the file from the California Secretary of State's site, un-tar it and get rid of the extra files.